Home Remedies

 • Increase your fluid intake and drink lots of water and sugarless drinks.

-• Do not drink too much coffee, tea, and sodas as they contain high caffeine content which can dry out our mouth.
+• Do not drink too much coffee, tea, and sodas, as they contain high caffeine content, which can dry our mouth.

-• Chew sugarless citrus, cinnamon or mint-flavored candies and gums to stimulate the flow of saliva in our mouth.
+• Chew sugarless citrus, cinnamon, or mint-flavored candies and gums to stimulate saliva flow in our mouth.

-• Do not use over-the-counter antihistamines, decongestants, sedatives, muscle relaxants, etc. as they may lead to harmful side-effects to our mouth.
+• Do not use over-the-counter antihistamines, decongestants, sedatives, muscle relaxants, etc., as they may lead to harmful side effects in our mouth.

-• Avoid eating too much salty, acidic, spicy, sugary and sticky food as much as you can.
-Well, it is permissible once in a while but regular consumption of such foods may be detrimental for our oral health.
+• Avoid eating as much salty, acidic, spicy, sugary, and sticky food as possible.
+It is permissible occasionally, but regular consumption of such foods may harm our oral health.

-• Consume as many fruits and vegetable salads as you can so as to keep the mouth and tongue hydrated.
+• Consume as many fruits and vegetable salads as possible to keep the mouth and tongue hydrated.

 You May Like…